 Part 3, Power BI for Pros, teaches IT pros how to set up a secured environment for sharing and collaboration, and it teaches BI pros how to implement Power BI-centric solutions.
 Chapter 12, Enabling Team BI, shows you how to use Power BI workspaces and apps to promote sharing and collaboration, where multiple coworkers work on the same BI artifacts, and how to centralize access to on-premises data.
-Chapter 13, Power BI Premium, shows how you can achieve consistent performance and reduce licensing cost with Power BI Premium and how to implement on-premises report portals to centralize report management and distribution.
-Written for BI pros, Chapter 14, Organizational BI, walks you through the steps to implement classic organizational BI and real-time solutions with Power BI.
+Chapter 13, Power BI Premium, shows how you can achieve consistent performance and reduce licensing cost with Power BI Premium, and how to apply data governance.
+Written for BI pros, Chapter 14, Organizational Semantic Models, provide best practices for implementing consolidated models sanctioned by IT that deliver supreme performance atop large data volumes.
+In Chapter 15, Integrating Power BI, you'll learn how to integrate Power BI with other tools to extend its capabilities, including paginated reports, real-time BI, data entry forms, and business flows.

 Part 4, Power BI for Developers, shows developers how to integrate and extend Power BI.
-Chapter 15, Programming Fundamentals, introduces you to the Power BI REST APIs and teaches you how to use OAuth to authenticate custom applications with Power BI.
-In Chapter 16, Power BI Embedded, you'll learn how to report-enable custom apps with embedded dashboards and reports.
-In Chapter 17, Creating Custom Visuals, you'll learn how to extend the Power BI visualization capabilities by creating custom visuals to present effectively any data.
+Chapter 16, Programming Fundamentals, introduces you to the Power BI REST APIs and teaches you how to use OAuth to authenticate custom applications with Power BI.
+In Chapter 17, Power BI Embedded, you'll learn how to report-enable custom apps with embedded dashboards and reports.
+In Chapter 18, Creating Custom Visuals, you'll learn how to extend the Power BI visualization capabilities by creating custom visuals to effectively present any data.